Crown and bridge restorations: strong, natural-looking restorations tailored to your practice

 Get in touch today and receive a complimentary consultation.

-Crown and Bridge FAQs
+Crown and bridge FAQs

 What materials do you use for crown and bridge restorations?

-We can offer many different materials to fabricate your crown and bridge restorations.The material of most people’s choice is either Lithium disilicate or Zirconia.
-However we can offer whichever material you prefer, whether that is a more traditional metal bonded unit or a full contour unit in an alternative ceramic.
+We can offer many different materials to fabricate your crown and bridge restorations.
+The material of most people’s choice is either lithium disilicate or zirconia, however we can usually offer whichever material you prefer, whether that is a more traditional metal-bonded unit or a full contour unit in an alternative ceramic.Â

-The main difference between glass ceramics and zirconia for us as a lab, would be strength and translucency, prep design and occlusal space.
-We may suggest you use Zirconia in situations where the occlusal vertical dimensions are a little tight.
-In this case we can suggest a high strength Zirconia with a polished surface.
-If you have a highly aesthetic demanding patient with no discolouration of the prepped tooth we could recommend a Feldspathic ceramic CAM block.
-It really does depend on the individual crown or bridge case which is why we treat every digital scan with the time and consideration it deserves and will communicate with the dentist as much as we possibly can, we are always more than happy to support for the best restoration.
+If you have patient for whom aesthetics is majorly important, and who also has no discolouration of the prepped tooth, we could recommend a Feldspathic ceramic CAM block.
+It really does depend on the individual crown or bridge case, which is why we treat every digital scan with the time and consideration it deserves.
+We will also communicate with the dentist as much as we possibly can and are always more than happy to support clinicians to deliver the best possible restorations to their patients.

 Our Ceramic team likes to use 3 different shade guides for different reasons.

-The second guide they utilise for the harder to match shades is the Vita 3D Master shade guide.
-The 3D Master allows the Ceramic team to better select a shade starting with the lightness levels before making the decision on the Hue and Chroma.
-There are a total of 26 shades to aid us.
+The second guide they utilise for the harder-to-match shades is the Vita 3D Master shade guide, which has a total of 26 shades.
+The 3D Master allows the ceramic team to select a more accurate shade starting with the lightness levels before making the decision on the hue and chroma.Â

 No, PMMA prototype try-ins are not designed for long-term use.
 They are made to be temporary for the purpose of testing the fit, function, and appearance before the final restoration is created.

-Yes we accept ALL IOS files.
-We work with all mainstream software to accept your IOS and we can provide you with a PDF that has all the information to link your scanner to Go Digital-Dental.
+Yes, we accept all IOS files.
+We work with all mainstream software to accept your IOS and we can provide you with a PDF that has all the information to link your scanner to GoDigital Dental.

 Once we receive the digital scans, we use advanced computer software (CAD/CAM) to design and manufacture the restorations precisely.
 The digital workflow ensures that restorations are made to fit well and reduces the need for adjustments, speeding up the process and improving the results.

-• Mon (Day 1): Scan arrives pre 1pm at Go Digital-Dental Laboratory
+- Mon (Day 1): Scan arrives pre 1pm at GoDigital Dental laboratory

-• Day 2-9: The case is worked on for the next 10 working days
+- Day 2-9: The case is worked on for the next 10 working days

-• Fri (Day 10): The case is shipped back to the Dental Practice via Royal Mail on a tracked and signed for pre 1pm delivery
+- Fri (Day 10): The case is shipped back to the dental practice via Royal Mail on a tracked and signed for pre-1pm delivery

-• Cases received after the 1pm deadline will automatically be placed on to the next day’s workflow.
+- Cases received after the 1pm deadline will automatically be placed on to the next day’s workflow.Â

-If you have any cases that you require back before the above time frame please give the Lab a call and we will try our very best to fit the case in for you.
-We understand that some cases have a need of urgency so will accommodate where possible.
+If you have any cases that you require back before the above time frame, please give the lab a call and we will try our very best to fit the case in for you.
+We understand that some cases are urgent, so will accommodate where possible. Â

-Yes, we provide a shade taking service at Go Digital-Dental for all our local practices and their patients.
-For those who live further afield and wish to attend the lab for a personalised shade take we can facilitate this too.
+Yes, we provide a shade taking service at GoDigital Dental for all our local practices and their patients.
+We can also facilitate a personalised shade take for those who live further afield but wish to come to the lab in person.
 There are great public transport links from Nottingham City centre via a tram link or bus service.
-We are also situated perfectly for Junction 26 of the M1, being a 4 min drive from there and we have free car parking available too.
-If directions or further information is required please call the lab and our wonderful Admin assistant can guide your patient to us.
+We are also situated perfectly on the M1, being a 4 minute drive from junction 26, and we have free car parking available too.
+If directions or further information is required, please call the lab and our wonderful admin assistant can help guide your patient to us.

 We use precise digital technology to design and create crown and bridge restorations.
 The use of CAD/CAM technology ensures the restorations are highly accurate, meaning they should fit correctly when placed.
 This reduces the need for adjustments once the restoration is ready.